Darkade/Darkade.github.io/_posts/2020-11-24-thelonius-on-rpgs.md

 > Don’t play the piano part, I am playing that.
 Don’t listen to me, I am supposed to be accompanying you!

-Your instinct might be to follow the most experienced musician in the band, but they are counting on you to do your thing, not to play the same thing they are playing.
+Your instinct might be to imitate the most experienced musician in the band, but they are counting on you to do your thing, not to play the same thing they are playing.
 So:

 _When you are playing a PC, play your PC.
 Don't ask the GM what you can do, do it; their role is to enable you and your character._